 Rates, Fees and Charges

 Our rates enable us to serve over 141,000 customer accounts, more than 350 miles of pipe and nine water resource recovery facilities (WRRF).
 We don’t receive funds from local or state taxes, which means all our expenses are funded through a combination of user fees, state revolving loans and revenue debt.

 Customer rates support our daily work in expanding the system’s capacity to meet economic demand, rehabilitate and replace aged sections of our current system and continually make system improvements to meet increasingly stringent environmental regulations.

 We work hard to ensure our region receives the highest quality of water at the most competitive price.
-The charts below outlines monthly fees and volume charges for each of our customers.
+The charts below outlines monthly trunk and treatment charges for each of our customers.

 Our Board of Commissioners periodically review these requirements and consider modifications to existing rates.
 This allows us to protect our investment in water resource recovery infrastructure in consideration of ratepayer affordability.